hakobtp/blog/devops/aws/1/1_Understanding_AWS_Regions_and_Availability_Zones.md

 2. **Latency and User Location** </br>
     Latency means the time it takes for data to travel between your users and your application.
     To reduce latency, you should deploy your app close to your main users.

-    **Example:** If most of your users are in the United States, deploying the app in an Australian region will make it slow for them.
+For example, if most of your users are in the United States, deploying the app in an Australian region will make it slow for them.

+3. **Service Availability** </br>
+    Not every AWS service exists in every region.
+Before choosing a region, check whether the service you need is available there.
+For example, some machine-learning or analytics services may exist only in a few regions.

 ---